Northern Irish Unionist: Visit by Rep. Neal 'Undiplomatic'

 "What we need now are solutions.
 What we do not need are people telling us that we must fully implement a protocol that is harmful to Northern Ireland, and if it were fully implemented would present what I regard as an economic tsunami for this place."

-Neal, who has devoted much of his political career to Irish issues, last week accused Britain of taking the Good Friday agreement for granted and urged lawmakers to “find a solution” to the stand-off with the EU over Northern Ireland.
+Neal, who has devoted much of his political career to Irish issues, last week accused Britain of taking the 1998 Good Friday agreement for granted and urged lawmakers to ''find a solution'' to the standoff with the European Union over Northern Ireland.

-He also called unionists “planters” and said their campaign against a protocol treaty that requires EU check on goods arriving in Northern Ireland from the rest of the UK was a “manufactured” crisis.
+He also called unionists ''planters'' and said their campaign against a protocol treaty that requires that the EU check on goods arriving in Northern Ireland from the rest of the U.K. was a ''manufactured'' crisis.

-Northern Ireland’s second biggest political party two weeks ago blocked the formation of a working legislature in Belfast, and said it would keep up the boycott until the U.K. government tears up post-Brexit trade rules it accuses of destabilizing the region.
+Northern Ireland's second-biggest political party two weeks ago blocked the formation of a working legislature in its capital, Belfast, and said it would keep up the boycott until the U.K. government tears up post-Brexit trade rules it accuses of destabilizing the region.

 © 2022 Newsmax.
 All rights reserved.